jerryhgladinet/docs/install/source/chapter03.rst

 .. image:: _static/image_s3_1_1_v4.png

-The default admin will also be the very first tenant user of the CentreStack platform.
+The default admin will also be the very first tenant user of the |prodname| platform.
 As a tenant, you will be able to use the system as other tenants just like your customers would.
 Thus, you can get familiar with the system quickly.